uiceds/cee-492-term-project-fall-2022-avk/manuscript.md

 ## Regression
 Our dataset consists of 8 independent variables and one dependent variable.
 We want to know how each of these independent variables affect the dependent variable i.e. concrete compressive strength.
-To begin with, we can check if these independent variables affect the concrete strength linearly by implementing a simple linear regression model.
+To begin with, we checked if these independent variables affect the concrete strength linearly by implementing a simple linear regression model.

 We first divided our data into two sets (i) training data set (ii) testing data set.
 The training data set consists of 750 rows and the testing dataset consists of the remaining 242 rows.
 So, we split our dataset into training and testing to about 75% and 25% roughly.
 We didn't split our data set into evaluation dataset since the number of hyperparameters to be tuned for this model were only a few.
 We set our learning rate to 0.1 and the number of steps to 1000.
 These hyperparameters are needed for finding the global minima for our cost function which is the mean squared error in our case.
 We did tune our hyperparameters a bit however we didn't see any noticeable improvement in the results.